Who can apply for Carer Support Payment

 If you study

-If you’re aged 16 to 19, you cannot normally get Carer Support Payment if you spend 21 hours or more a week studying certain courses at school or college.
+If you’re aged 16, 17, 18 or 19, you cannot normally get Carer Support Payment if you spend 21 hours or more a week studying certain courses at school or college.
 But there are exceptional circumstances where you can get Carer Support Payment when you’re studying for those courses.

-Learn about Carer Support Payment if you study.
+Learn more about Carer Support Payment if you study.

 If you work

-It’s okay if your take home pay is sometimes more than £151 a week.
-Social Security Scotland will work out how much your average take home pay is.
+It’s okay if your take home pay is sometimes more than £196 a week.
+Social Security Scotland can work out how much your average take home pay is.

-Learn about Carer Support Payment if you work.
+Learn more about Carer Support Payment if you work.

 If you are not eligible